derekcheungsa/live-dd-reports/README.md

    **Backend:**

    The backend is very simple.
 It uses FastAPI and only has one main routine that handles the serving of the html page.
    You can deploy this in one of many Clouds.
+Or you can deploy locally

+   Locally, in a terminal
+   1. pip install fastapi[all]
+   2. uvicorn app:app --host 127.0.0.1 --port 80
+   3. Point your browser to 127.0.0.1:80/tweet/symbol-name

-As an example, you can deploy on render.com
+   On the cloud,  you can deploy on render.com
    1. Select a python 3.9 image
    2. Specify the build command to be build.sh
    3. Add in the Twitter API keys in the environment variables (TWITTER_KEY,TWITTER_SECRET,TWITTER_ACCESS_TOKEN, TWITTER_ACCESS_SECRET)